yuripaoloni/xes-ethereum-extractor/server/README.md

 ## Manual deploy

 To manually deploy the server add a `.env` file with the same format as above, install the dependencies with `pip install -r requirements.txt` and run `waitress-serve --port=<port> wsgi:app`.
 The port should be the same used in `.env.production.local` for the client.

-## Heroku deploy

-The deployment is automatically done by the GitHub actions [server_deploy.yaml](../.github/workflows/server_deploy.yaml) on every push in the `/server` folder.
-To manually push updates to Heroku execute from the project root folder: `git subtree push --prefix server heroku-server main`